 There are numerous policies in place to safeguard our children and they include:

-- The Designated Child Protection Staff are: Dave Tuck, Tracey Tweed, Karen Johnstone who are overseen by Ms K Allan.
+- The Designated Child Protection Staff are: Dave Tuck, Tracey Tweed, Karen Johnstone who are overseen by Ms Frances Batty.
 If you have any child protection concerns please report these immediately to one of the designated team.

 - Child Protection – this is a sensitive area in which all staff receive regular training.
 Here, school and other services for children and families all work together to support the needs of children.
 There is also a named governor for child protection (Peter Riley).
 The child protection policy can be viewed by parents on the school website or copies can be obtained from the school office.